publisha/publisha.github.io/pages/id2reflowable.md

 The next help document will focus on how we can edit the insides of the ePub file and what changes we can make to the styles and other view settings.

 [^1]: There is a project to develop a hybrid ePub format that will allow the mixture of reflowable and fixed-layout pages.
-If you want to explore this further then you should go to the International Digital Publishing Forum web site.
+If you want to explore this further then you should go to the [International Digital Publishing Forum ](http://idpf.org/epub/31 "EPUB 3.1 | International Digital Publishing Forum")web site.
+The IDPF has now merged with the W3 organisation.

 [^2]: If we plan to convert the ePub to the Kindle MOBI format then we may need to display a table of contents somewhere.
 This is because the Amazon recommend this for their format.
 However, we can find other ways of resolving this.
 A topic to be addresses later.